Although this is a poor picture,

 glass pitcher and large plate belonged to my late mother-in-law.

-back I use for several different displays, including
+back that I use for several different displays, including

 the chicken scene most of the year.
 In this holiday display,